 The movie takes place several years after the events of the first film.
 The Sawyers, the newly revealed name of the cannibal troop, has been committing murders across Texas.
 They are now hiding in the Dallas area.
 Detective Lefty Enright, the uncle of Sally and Franklin Hardesty, is in hot pursuit of the family and is closing in.
 His plan is revenge.

 Radio DJ Vanita “Stretch” Brock, witnesses and records the audio of the most recent murders.
-Subsequently, Lefty uses her as bait so that he can exact his revenge in a total jerk move.
-Lefty follows the family to their underground lair for the final showdown between good and evil.
+In a total jerk move, Lefty uses her as bait so that he can exact his revenge.
+The action leads to the Sawyer family’s underground lair for the final showdown between good and evil.
 As far as plots go, it is just enough circumstance to get the chainsaws spinning.

 Tobe Hooper and His Cast of Cannibals